 The result was northern racial liberalism: the idea that all Americans, regardless of race, should be politically equal, but that the state cannot and indeed should not enforce racial equality by interfering with existing social or economic relations.
-In Managing Inequality, Karen R. Miller examines the formulation, uses, and growing political importance of northern racial liberalism in Detroit between the two World Wars.
 Miller argues that racial inequality was built into the liberal state at its inception, rather than produced by antagonists of liberalism.
 Managing Inequality shows that our current racial system—where race neutral language coincides with extreme racial inequalities that appear natural rather than political—has a history that is deeply embedded in contemporary governmental systems and political economies.

 "Managing Inequality is urgent historical reading.
 In our contemporary political culture, public officials regularly insist they are colorblind amidst evidence of persistent racial inequality.
 Karen Miller powerfully demonstrates that this 'colorblind' discourse emerged in the early 20th century among liberal politicians who wanted to maintain segregationist practices and structures but avoid charges of racism.
 Miller details the role Northern racial liberalism played in the creation of the modern unequal metropolis.
 In the process, this book provides a much-needed lens on the situation Detroit and other cities face today."